-HighResClimNevada has been developed using the Weather Research and Forecasting Model (WRF) version 4.3.3 (Skamarock et al., 2021).
-This model was chosen for its ability to accurately characterize climate variables such as precipitation in complex topographical regions as the IP, particularly for spatial resolutions of a few kilometers (i.e., grid-spacing < 4 km, convection-permitting mode).
-To do that, a one-way double-nested configuration with a 5:1 nesting ratio (Fig. 1) was chosen: a parent domain (d01), which spans the whole IP with 5 km spatial resolution, and a nested domain (d02) covering SN with 1 km spatial resolution.
-In order to preserve a resolution step lower than 12 (Denis et al., 2003), we adopt a multi-nest approach.
-This avoids the necessity of a large spin-up zone in our simulation.
-We have followed, therefore, the recommendation of authors such as Matter et al. (2016), who pointed out double-nested configurations in a trade-off between quality and computational cost.
-On the other hand, the use of a one-way strategy was based on previous studies such as Messmer et al. (2021), who, in addition, found that a two-way strategy affects the representation of the domain when convection is disabled.
+HighResClimNevada has been developed using the Weather Research and Forecasting Model (WRF) version 4.3.3 (Skamarock et al., 2021) in convection-permitting mode.
+To do that, a one-way double-nested configuration with a 5:1 nesting ratio (Fig. 1) was chosen: a parent domain (d01), which spans the whole IP with 5 km spatial resolution, and a nested domain covering SN with 1 km spatial resolution (d02).
 The Lambert projection was used with the center at 37.65°N, 3.97°W, and with 320 x 320 and 576 x 326 grid points in the west-east and south-north directions for d01 and d02, respectively.
 In the vertical, both domains were configured using 46 hybrid levels, with the top set to 50 hPa.

-WRF was fed every 6 hours with the objective of acquiring certain degree of freedom (González-Rojí et al., 2022) with the fifth generation of European ReAnalysis (ERA5, Hersbach et al., 2020), the European Centre for Medium-Range Weather Forecast's most recent reanalysis product, which has proven to be suitable for regional climate downscaling.
+WRF was fed every 6 hours with the fifth generation of European ReAnalysis (ERA5, Hersbach et al., 2020), the European Centre for Medium-Range Weather Forecast's most recent reanalysis product, which has proven to be suitable for regional climate downscaling.
 To complete the entire 32-year period (1991-2022), the simulation was divided into 11-year runs, with the first year of each simulation being the spin-up of the model.
 This spin-up period was selected to balance the impact on simulations when a short spin-up period is used and the computational cost of CPM simulations.
 In this regard, a study conducted by Jerez et al. (2020) found that for atmospheric variables such as precipitation and temperature, a relatively short spin-up time (~ 1 week) is required.
-However, soil variables need longer periods to reach such an equilibrium, and it depends on the initial soil moisture conditions and soil depth, among others (Khodayar et al., 2015).
+However, soil variables need longer periods to reach such an equilibrium, and it depends on the initial soil moisture initial conditions and soil depth, among others (Khodayar et al., 2015).
 In this context and considering the trade-off between suitability and computational resources, as well as the fact that this study uses ERA5 data as LBCs, one year as spin-up was finally used.

-For the selection of physical schemes, we applied the configuration suggested by Solano-Farías et al. (2024).
-This configuration was achieved by performing a sensitivity study resulting from combining different microphysics and convection schemes in the parent domain (d01), i.e., convection was switched off in the inner domain (d02) for all experiments.
-As a result, 12 WRF simulations of 1 year length were completed and compared with different reference datasets in terms of precipitation and maximum and minimum temperatures.
-From that work, the authors concluded that the combination of parameterizations composed by the WRF single-model 7-class (WSM7, Bae et al., 2019), Grell-Freitas (Grell and Freitas, 2014) for convection in the parent domain (d01), the Community Atmosphere Model 3.0 (CAM3.0, Collins et al., 2004) for both long- and shortwave radiation, the Asymmetric Convective Model version 2 (ACM2, Pleim, 2007) for planetary boundary layer (PBL), and the multiparametric Noah (NOAH-MP, Yang et al., 2011) land surface model (LSM) leads to an adequate characterization of climate conditions over Andalusia.
+Concerning the selection of the physic schemes, we selected those indicated in the study conducted by Solano-Farias et al. (2024), where the model sensitivity was evaluated.
+From that work, the authors concluded that the combination of parameterizations composed by the WRF single-model 7-class (WSM7, Bae et al., 2019), Grell-Freitas (Grell and Freitas, 2014) for convection in the parent domain (d01), the Community Atmosphere Model 3.0 (CAM3.0, Collins et al., 2004) for both long- and short-wave radiation, the Asymmetric Convective Model version 2 (ACM2, Pleim, 2007) for planetary boundary layer (PBL), and the multiparametric Noah (NOAH-MP, Yang et al., 2011) land surface model (LSM) leads to an adequate characterization of climate conditions over Andalusia.
 A summary of the model configuration can be seen in Table 1.

-Table 1: Main characteristics of the WRF model configuration applied to create the HighResClimNevada data.
+Table 1: Main characteristics of the WRF configuration applied to create HighResClimNevada.